itu-bdsa/lecture_notes/sessions/session_12/README_REPORT.md

 Create all illustrations either with [PlantUML](https://plantuml.com/) or with [DrawIO](https://app.diagrams.net/).
 Store all sources of your diagrams, i.e., PlantUML diagram source code or DrawIO XML files under `docs` in a directory called `diagrams`.

-Before handing in your project reports, make sure that your source code is suitably documented in-code.
+Before handing in your project report, make sure that your source code is suitably documented in-code.

 **OBS**: After handing in your reports, please let your deployed systems be operational until the end of the third week of January 2024.

 The following describes the sections that your report has to provide.
 These sections are also provided in the project template.
-OBS: This is a preliminary description.
-Helge might change it slightly before 7/12/23.
-In case there is a change, Helge will inform you via Teams.

 -------------------------------------------------------------------------------